scds/rdm-best-practices/topics/1-dmp.md

 A good DMP covers the management of data both **during** the active phases of your research and **after** the completion of the research project.

+Research almost always a team effort.
+DMPs are a great way to get on the same page as collaborators.
+If you're working as team, discuss and develop your DMP with anyone who will be part of collecting, analyzing, and storing the data: research assistants, coordinators, and other staff.
+This can become part of your onboarding workflow.
+If you're a graduate student, your supervisor can review and comment on your DMP.
+If you're working with research participants, your DMP could be reviewed by community leadership, partner organizations, and the participants themselves--this is especially important for Indigenous research data.
+As ever, the many staff who support research can also contribute: RDM professionals, IT units, archivists and librarians, research offices, ethics boards, and more.

 Some research funders require grant applicants to submit a DMP.
 In the US, the [National Science Foundation (NSF)](https://new.nsf.gov/funding/data-management-plan) and the [National Institutes of Health (NIH)](https://sharing.nih.gov/data-management-and-sharing-policy) both require DMPs (or a variant) to be submitted with the grant application.
 The [Wellcome Trust](https://wellcome.org/grant-funding/guidance/how-complete-outputs-management-plan) in the UK also requires a DMP, as do a lot of the other European funders.
 Recently, the [Tri-Agency (SSHRC, NSERC, and CIHR)​](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/tri-agency-research-data-management-policy) has also started requiring DMPs as part of grant applications.

 ## What goes in a Data Management Plan?